-Can you think of a material possession you’ve punched more?
 But Lenovo’s Smart Clock is far too adorable to punch.
-Unveiled at CES, the dinky device will gently wake you up in the morning as inoffensively as it can, and with Google Assistant on board it can show you all the important information about the day head on its miniature screen, as well as talk to the rest of your smart home gadgets.
+This dinky device will wake you up in the morning as inoffensively as it can, and with Google Assistant on board it can show you all the important information about the day head on its miniature screen, as well as talk to the rest of your smart home gadgets.

 Design - Small-time